AyoobAli/pyfuzz/README.md

  - Log finding in a file.
  - Ability to start scanning from specific line number in the provided list (Useful after a crash in the middle of a scan).
  - Set request timeout.
+ - Ability to set variables to be replaces with value while fuzzing.

 If you have a new feature you'd like to see, please submit an issue.